The Australian Taxation Office (ATO) is on the warpath over work related travel expenses and is prepared to test the boundaries of claims in court.

 One of the issues highlighted in this case was the misconception that because someone receives a travel allowance or overtime meal allowance, this automatically entitles them to a deduction.
 The expenses still need to be incurred in the course of work-related travel in order to be deductible.
+You couldn’t go to Vanuatu to replace buying kava in Australia & then fly back, and get a deduction!
 Also, the ATO’s reasonable rates don’t apply unless the allowance itself is ‘bona fide’ – that is, the amount must reasonably be expected to cover accommodation or meal expenses that will be incurred while travelling for work.

 To qualify as a travel expense, you need to sleep away from your home